This post may contain affiliate sales links. Please see my full disclosure policy for details

-- 2 1/2 cups (350 g) all-purpose flour
+- 2 1/2 cups (300 g) all-purpose flour

-- Beat the butter and sugar on medium high speed until the sugar is dissolved and creamy.
+- Beat the butter and sugar on medium-high speed until the sugar is dissolved and creamy.

-- Add baking soda/milk, vanilla and egg to the butter.
+- In a small glass dish, dissolve the baking soda in the milk.
+Add the baking soda/milk, vanilla and egg to the butter.
 Beat until all ingredients are well incorporated.

-- Slowly add the salt and the flour ½ cup at a time and mix until a stiff dough forms.
+- Slowly add the salt and the flour 1 cup at a time and mix until a stiff dough forms.